thepr0blem/digit-classifier/README.md

 Ideas which were considered during the development, but were not implemented (indication of potential further are for exploration)
 - data augmentation (via small rotatio, translation and zoom)
-- replacinga MaxPooling layers with Conv2D layers with a (2, 2) stride - making subsampling layer also learnable
+- replacing MaxPooling layers with Conv2D layers with a (2, 2) stride - making subsampling layer also learnable

 ### References
 https://www.kaggle.com/cdeotte/how-to-choose-cnn-architecture-mnist